falconry/falcon/docs/api/media.rst

 Custom Handler Type
 -------------------

-If Falcon doesn't have a internet media type handler that supports your use-case.
-You can easily implement your own using the abstract base class provided by Falcon:
+If Falcon doesn't have an internet media type handler that supports your use case, you can easily implement your own using the abstract base class provided by Falcon:

 .. autoclass:: falcon.media.BaseHandler